richafnu/Viva/Viva/glint/reports/team-conversations-administrator-setup.md

 ### Conversation Reminders

 Reminders schedule when the User Role group gets Live access.
 If admins grant live access to roles at different times, their Team Conversations reminders are on different schedules.
-The Conversation Start email can be turned on or off until the day it's sent but not after the start of the Team Conversations.
+The Conversation Start email can be turned on or off until the day it sends but not after the start of the Team Conversations.
 An existing Reminder email (before the Conversation End date) can be deleted or modified until the day before the last group of users is scheduled to receive it.

 Reminders: